AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 ### Bachelor's Mental Illness History

 I studied my Computer Science With Artificial Intelligence in University Of Nottingham Malaysia (UNM), where the school is located in Selangor, Malaysia.
+It has three-years worth of study with 2 semesters per year.

 To do:

 * Failed my driving test twice during my first year of bachelor, but the examiner just gave me a pass after the second try.
 I already know the reason why: I had issues looking at the mirrors while looking at the road due to sensory-overload.

+* I was aware of the counselling services here, but I expected nothing productive would come out from here due to my A-levels counselor experience.
+I regretted this so much because in later years, they had an actual psychologist during my initial years of study in that

+* Due to certain interpersonal issues happened as a result of the untreated mental illnesses where my parents had to get involved.

+* My university counselor literally recommended me to get treatment, and when I relay this to my parents, my parents just let me since it was coming from a university counselor.
+However, this was a little too late because I was already in my final year of my second semester, where my poor grades are set in stone.
+Generally, the university does not count the first year grades to the overall grades for your bachelor degree.

 * First crack in lies: The bachelor university offers exam and assignment extensions if you had a valid mental illness diagnosis.